What is Accounting Profit?

 - It can be used as an indicator to compare across business and industry.

-- It helps in decision making in terms of expansion of business, investments, business performance, etc.
+- It helps in decision-making regarding business expansion, investments, performance, etc.

-- If the business is profitable, investors and other stakeholders will be interested in the business.
+- Investors and other stakeholders will be interested in the business if the business is profitable.

-- It is considered as an essential element in measuring the repayment capacity of the business.
+- It is considered an essential element in measuring the repayment capacity of the business.

 Disadvantages

-- It is a book profit, and it varies from cash profits (i.e.).
+- It is a book profit that varies from cash profits (i.e.).
 It is not the real profit as profit does not indicate the real cash inflow.

 - Accounting Profit includes transactions of extraordinary and exceptional items.

-- It cannot be used as a proper comparison across the business as various methodologies are used in the areas of depreciation & amortization; Impairment; provisions; accruals and valuation.
+- It cannot be used as a proper comparison across the business as various methodologies are used in depreciation & amortization, Impairment, provisions, accruals, and valuation.

 - Different laws for taxation in various countries and different ways of presenting the financial statements (i.e.) as per IFRS, US GAAP, etc.;

-- It can be easily manipulated as window dressing can be done in the presentation of the books of accounts.
+- It can be easily manipulated as window dressing can be done to present the books of accounts.

-- Profit cannot be considered as the proper benchmark for comparison as there are other indicators like Revenue, gross margin, financial ratios, cash flow position, etc. needs to be taken into consideration.
+- Profit cannot be considered the proper benchmark for comparison as other indicators like Revenue, gross margin, financial ratios, cash flow position, etc., need to be considered.

 Limitation

-- It measures the performance for a single period, so it is possible to manipulate the results favorable to the business/ management based on the yearend targets, huge discounts are provided to improve the top line.
+- It measures the performance for a single period, so it is possible to manipulate the results favorable to the business/ management based on the year-end targets, and huge discounts are provided to improve the top line.

-- Non-cash expenditure like depreciation, amortization, etc. reduces the accounting profit but does not have any impact on the cash flows.
+- Non-cash expenditure like depreciation, amortization, etc., reduces the accounting profit but does not impact the cash flows.

 - ROI (i.e.) opportunity cost of capital employed is not considered in the calculation of accounting profits.